te-yun/if-sitesearch/doc/faq.md

 FAQ
 =

-TODO What is 0-0-0-0-0 - playground siteId

 * What is the difference between **sites** and **pages**?

 * What is a **tenant**?

-* How can I index a website or page?
+* How can I index a website or page and make it searchable?
   * TODO add an example curl

 * How can I update an already indexed page?